arewhyaeenn/GRAPHICS_TRIANGLES/README.md

 # Computer Graphics: Drawing Triangles with WebGL

+In this lab, you will learn how to draw triangles on the HTML5 canvas in JavaScript using WebGL.
+Triangles will be drawn directly in Clip Space; there will be no transforms necessary.

 Start by downloading the contents of this repository.
 You'll only need the contents of the `triangleDemo` folder (the other contents are for these instructions).

 We will cover the following topics, in this order: